Brand health: what it is and how to measure it

 Thinking on how to measure brand reputation, companies often overlook this metric.
 For some CEOs, it is insignificant.
 However, up-to-date statistics can change such opinion.

 For 66% of zoomers, a company’s values matter the most, global marketing agency LEWIS finds.
 Just 1 in 5 employees would work for a company that doesn’t share their values.
+Some of the recent HR trends and statistics show that employee engagement has direct effect on the profitability of the company too.

 What does this mean for brand reputation?